rudeboybert/rudeboybert.github.io/pages/research/installing_geo_libraries.md

 ### Install Compiler Tools

-We first need to install a C compiler and other command-line tools.
+In case you haven't already, we first need to install a C++ compiler and other command-line tools.

 #### Mac Users